A History Of Success In ERISA Claims Matters

 Is an ERISA appeal worth it?

 Yes.
 If your initial ERISA claim has been denied, going through the appeals process is the only way to continue to pursue the benefits you need.
-Appeals can be intimidating, especially since your claim has been denied once already.
+Appeals can be intimidating, especially since the claim has been denied once already.
 However, help from a skilled and experienced attorney can make a big difference.
 With the right strategy, it is entirely possible to have a successful appeal.

 What other types of employee benefits fall under ERISA?
-Does your law firm handle these kinds of cases?

-Let Attorney Reagan Toledano Assist You In Appealing
+Let Our Lawyer Assist You In Appealing

 After you have applied for short-term or long-term disability benefits and have been denied, the next steps can be briefly described as follows.